wso2/msf4j/perf-benchmark/README.md

 For each service in [echo-samples](echo-samples) directory,
 * Build service
-* Start the service and get the service url
+* Start the service and get the service url (Refer the readme of each service)
 * Perform the test using the automated [run-test.sh](run-test.sh) script

 ```